 - Delayed or no sexual development during the teen years

 There are approximately 400 types of dwarfism.
 Causes of proportionate dwarfism include metabolic and hormonal disorders such as growth hormone deficiency.

 The most common types of dwarfism, known as skeletal dysplasias, are genetic.
 Skeletal dysplasias are conditions of abnormal bone growth that cause disproportionate dwarfism.

 Achondroplasia.
-The most common form of dwarfism, achondroplasia occurs in about one out of 26,000 to 40,000 babies and is evident at birth.
+The most common form of dwarfism -- accounting for 70% of cases -- achondroplasia occurs in about one out of 26,000 to 40,000 babies and is evident at birth.
 People with achondroplasia have a relatively long trunk and shortened upper parts of their arms and legs.
 Other features of achondroplasia include: